sjswitzer/SchemeJS/README.md

 Run a demo by typing going to https://sjswitzer.github.io/SchemeJS/ and typing `(load "demo.scm")` or `(load "gfxdemo.scm")` or `(load "mediademo.scm")`.

-Since SchemeJS compiles (and JITs) into perfectly ordinary JavaScript and JavaScript's execution model so closely matches Scheme's, it's a surprisingly fast Scheme implementation.
+Since SchemeJS compiles (and JITs) into JavaScript and JavaScript's execution model so closely matches Scheme's, it's a surprisingly fast Scheme implementation.
 I venture to say that _much_ more work has been put into optimizing JavaScript's performance than on any Lisp's.